-We want to motivate you to get started creating an online business.
-The idea behind this month’s suite of shows is that with part time, but focused effort, in one year you can build an online business that earns $1,000 or more per month.
+We want to motivate all of you to get started creating online businesses.
+The idea is that with part-time, but a focused effort, in one year you can build an online business that earns $1,000 or more per month.

 It’s been predicted that by 2025, 30% of jobs will be automated.
 That sounds like a long way off, but it’s only eight years.
 Another four years later, 2029, it’s predicted that robots will have achieved human levels of intelligence.

 Jobs are being automated, and because of that, it’s been predicted that by 2020, 40% of the US Workforce will be freelancers.

 Do you want to be late to the party or arrive early and get the best seat?

 Security, Freedom, and Fulfillment

 To drift is hell, to steer, heaven.
 There is no worse feeling than the feeling that you don’t have control over your life.
 No one who works for someone else is immune from a job loss.